Leppits/montesniere/README.md

 NLTK 3.0

+CONLL06 File

 #### `montesniere_get_Semantics.sh`
 We recommend using our shell script in order to avoid dependency errors.
-Start it on the command line by running `./montesniere_get_Semantics.sh test/conll/<filename>`.
+Start it from the command line by running `./montesniere_get_Semantics.sh test/conll/<filename>`.